khulnasoft/tracker/docs/docs/advanced/data-sources/custom.md

 There are two main reasons to write your own data source:

-1. To provide a stable "tracker-native" querying API for some externally owned data you need in a signature (for example some DB access)
+1. To provide a stable "tracee-native" querying API for some externally owned data you need in a signature (for example some DB access)
 1. To provide an externally writable and internally readable data source in a data source (for example configuration)

 An example for an implementation of the latter is given [here](./write.md).